 Increasing the amount of light reaching the imaging sensor improves low light AF performance.

 Another advantage of a wide aperture lens is the strength of the background blur it can create.
 F/1.8 with a close subject creates a very shallow DOF, drawing the viewer's eye to the in-focus subject.
 It is hard to diffusely blur the background with the low magnification provided by an ultra-wide-angle lens.
-Still, an f/1.8 aperture combined with a close focus distance can do that, adding artistic advantages to this lens's list of highly-desired features.
+Still, an f/1.8 aperture combined with a close focus distance can do that, as illustrated below, adding artistic advantages to this lens's list of highly-desired features.

 Narrow aperture advantages are typically related to (often significantly) reduced lens element size and include smaller overall lens size, lighter weight, and lower cost.
 We all can appreciate those factors, but fortunately, this wide-aperture lens appears to avoid all of them.

 As usual for Sony FE GM prime lenses, the FE 14 f/1.8 GM features an aperture ring, permitting a manually chosen aperture to be selected.
 With the ring in the A (Auto) position, the camera controls the aperture setting.
 All other settings electronically force the aperture to the chosen opening.
 A 2-position switch on the bottom right side of the lens toggles the aperture ring between 1/3 stop clicks and smooth, quiet, non-clicked adjustments, ideal for video recording.